eea/eea.reportnet3.api.fme/doc/help/src/reader-parameters.md

 # Reportnet 3 Reader Parameters

 ### Reportnet 3 Connection
 The Reportnet 3 Reader uses a Reportnet 3 Web Connection.

-The connection should be configured with an API-key from the e-Reporting platform.
+The connection should be configured with an API-key, a Dataflow ID and optionally Provider ID from the e-Reporting platform.

-### Dataflow
-The Reportnet 3 *Dataflow*

 ### Dataset
 The Reportnet 3 *Dataset*